mobxjs/mobx/example/blog/React+Observables.md

 Updating 10 articles in a collection of 10.000 items is approximately ten times faster!
 2.5 seconds dropped to 250 milliseconds.
 That is the difference between a lagging and a non-lagging experience.
 Where does this difference come from?
-Lets first take a look at the React render rapports after running the updates in the 'update 10 articles in a list of 1000' scenarios without observables:
+Lets first take a look at the React render reports after running the updates in the 'update 10 articles in a list of 10000' scenario without observables:

 ![React report without observables](update_10000_p.png)

 As you can see, all twenty thousand ArticleViews and CartEntryViews are re-rendered.
-However, according to react 2145 of the total of 2433 milliseconds of rendering where wasted.
+However, according to react 2145 of the total of 2433 milliseconds of rendering time were wasted.
 Wasted means: time that was spent on executing render functions that did not actually result in an update of the real DOM.
 This strongly suggests that naively re-rendering everything is a big waste of CPU time if there are many components.
-For comparison, here is the same image with observables:
+For comparison, here is the report of the same scenario when observables are used:

 ![React report with observables](update_10000_m.png)

 That is a big difference!
 Instead of re-rendering 20006 components, only 31 components are re-rendered.
 And more importantly, there is no waste reported!
 That means that each and every re-rendered component actually changed something in the DOM.
 That is exactly what we intended to achieve by using observables!

-From the report, it becomes clear that most remaining rendering time, 243 of the total 267 milliseconds, is spend in rendering the CartView, which is re-rendered just to refresh the total costs of the cart.
+From the report, it becomes clear that most remaining of the rendering time, 243 of the total 267 milliseconds, is spend in rendering the CartView, which is re-rendered just to refresh the total costs of the cart.
 However re-rendering the CartView also implies that all ten thousand entries are revisited to see if any of the arguments to the CartEntryViews did change.
 So by simple putting the total of the CartView in its own component, CartTotalView, the whole rendering of the CartView can be skipped if just the total costs changes.
-This drops our rendering time even further to about 60 milliseconds (see the 'optimized' series in the chart above).
+This drops our rendering time even further to roughly 60 milliseconds (see the 'optimized' series in the chart above).
 Thats roughly 40 times faster than the same update in our vanilla React app!

 ## Conclusion